jgi-kbase/GeneHomologyPrototype/README.md

 * A string uniquely identifying the source of the data (e.g. JGI, KBase, etc)
 * A string uniquely identifying the source database within the data source
 * An optional free text description
-* The implementation used to create the sketch database (e.g. LAST, BLAST)
+* The implementation used to create the sequence database (e.g. LAST, BLAST)

 Note that searches against a namespace **may not be reproducible over time**.